snowdrop/kube-oidc-keycloak/README.md

     "kube-admin"
   ],
   ```
 - Set for each user the OIDC auth provider credentials using the command: `kubectl config set-credentials user-dev --auth-provider=oidc ...`
+- Select one of the user and try to create different resources: `kubectl config use-context user-dev; kubectl create ns test`

 To play the scenario using kind + keycloak and configure them, execute the following script: `./scripts/kind-oidc-keycloak.sh`